I have stumbled upon a product called Prosperity Income Network.

 The PIN is for newbies since only a person who has never tried to build an online business can believe such nonsense.

-Don’t get me wrong – I was a newbie as well and I also thought that people on a yacht just sit on the sofa the whole day sipping champagne and watch how their business grows automatically.
+Don’t get me wrong – I was a newbie as well and I also thought that people on a yacht just sit on the sofa the whole day sipping champagne and watching how their business grows automatically.

 This is a false perception.